polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 There are two types of messages:

 - Immutable messages (`&self`) - these messages can only read the contract's state and cannot modify it
-- Mutable messages (`&mut self`) - these messages can read and modify the contract’s state
+- Mutable messages (`&mut self`) - these messages can read and modify the contract's state

 !!!note
     `&self` is a reference to the contract's storage.